Build Better, Faster: How Agile Nearshore Staff Augmentation Transforms Software Development

 The Results:

-- Found specialized talent in 3 weeks (vs. 6 months of local searching)
+- Found specialized talent in weeks, not the months local searching had taken

 - Delivered working features every 2 weeks